 Credit Reference Agency Companies that hold credit information one file.

-Credit Scoring A generalised way of assessing the credit application, carried out by scoring the answers given on an application.
-It is important that there are no missing answers on an application otherwise the result for the question becomes a negative.
+Credit Scoring A generalised/automated way of assessing a credit application, carried out by scoring the answers given on an application.

 Creditor Person or company to whom a debt is owed.

 Critical Illness Insurance Insurance cover for major illness, diseases and other potentially fatal medical conditions.